 - Develop a portfolio- Compile all of the proper materials from the list below.
 Complete this Google Form to organize your information.

-- Submit Payment- Select the course you wish to attend and proceed through the Checkout Page.
-Upon checkout, you will be provided a link to file your application.
+- Submit Payment- Select the course you wish to attend from the list by clicking REGISTER NOW below, then proceed through the Checkout Page.
 To be enrolled in the course you need to have paid the tuition and your application has been approved by our staff.

 Developing a complete portfolio is the most critical step in the registration process.
 It should be taken seriously and carefully crafted in order to be considered for enrollment.
 Incomplete portfolios will not be accepted and will delay your registration process.
 The following list represents all the items you will need to compile and include in the Google Form before enrollment in a course is complete.